Mahdi03/Gimmel/docs/Gimmel.md

 ```

 ### Reverb
-**Reverb** effects mimic the phsyical phenomenon of acoustic reflection, where audio in a room is not only heard coming from its source but also reflected from many surfaces.
+**Reverb** effects mimic the physical phenomenon of acoustic reflection, where audio in a room is not only heard coming from its source but also reflected from many surfaces.

 Early analog reverb effects leveraged physical mediums like springs blah blah blah...